Jackie-Tran/LCS-Fantasy-League/README.md

    - Ability to view roster when currently in the league
 2. Scoreboard
    - Scoreboard that displays users in the league
-   - shows each users cumalative score
+   - shows each users cumulative score
 3. Drafting
    - Participants start with an amount of money they can use to draft players
    - For every round of drafts, the draft order will be reversed to ensure fairness

 ## Tech Stack

 MERN Stack